songlinl/btp-mission-hybrid-rag/set-up/set-up-hana-cloud.md

     ![](img/57.png)

-6. Please ensure your workshop user has the object previlliges access the schema **SPURCHASE**.
+6. Please ensure your user has the object privileges required to access the **SPURCHASE** schema.